SangliTeng/LieGroupSDP/README.md

 ## Citation:
-This project is released to reproduce the result of the conference paper and its journal extension.
+This project is released to reproduce the result of the following conference paper and its journal extension.

 ```
 @INPROCEEDINGS{Teng-RSS-23,